benwilcock/rhdh-local/README.md

 ## Cleanup

 To reset RHDH Local you can use the following command.
-This will clean up any attached volumes, but your configuration changes will remain.
+This will clean up any attached volumes, but your file based configuration changes will remain.

 ```sh
 podman-compose down --volumes